-Support growth of food and fibre production, processing and manufacturing, that adds value to primary production by protecting productive farmland and farmland of strategic significance.
+Support growth of food and fibre production across all agricultural activities, processing and manufacturing, that adds value to primary production by protecting productive farmland and farmland of strategic significance.

 Facilitate innovation and adoption of new technology in the agricultural sector and adaptation to a changing climate.